 - Attract the community of STM information experts interested in these things and give them a place to contribute

 Who We Are:

 - Executive Editor — David Crotty is a Senior Editor with Oxford University Press’ journal publishing program (though the opinions expressed here are his own and do not represent his employer).
-He currently oversees a suite of society-owned medical and life science journals.
+He currently oversees a suite of society-owned medical and life science journals and is a member of the Interim Board of Directors for CHORUS.
 David has previously served as an Executive Editor with Cold Spring Harbor Laboratory Press, creating, acquiring, and editing new science books, creating and running new journals (he served as the Editor in Chief for CSH Protocols), and managing the Press’ online content.
 David received his PhD in Genetics from Columbia University and did research at Caltech before moving from the bench to a science publishing house.
 At Caltech, David was one of a group of biologists charged with finding research uses for new imaging technologies.
 This same process, translating new technologies into practical implementations, fuels his work in journal development.
-Outside of the science and publishing realms, David collects and researches the world of Outsider Art, and his desperately-in-need-of-update-for-several-years website on the artists he’s known can be found here.

 Our current bloggers are: